-We will offer 3D introductory classes to kids ages 6 – 12 beginning in the fall of 2022.
-Classes will occur monthly at the James City County Library and will consist of an hour of learning about the basic 3-D printing process, including downloading a design file, preparing it to print using slicing software, and setting up the printer.
-At the end of the class, participants will be able to choose from a menu of basic designs to slice and print.
+We offer 3D introductory classes to kids ages 6 – 12.
+Classes consist of an hour of learning about the basic 3-D printing process, including downloading a design file, preparing it to print using slicing software, and setting up the printer.
+At the end of the class, participants may choose from a menu of basic designs to slice and print.
 (Due to the length of printing time, prints will need to be picked up at a later time.)
-Space is limited; check the children’s program guide for upcoming dates.
+The class does require some basic computer navigation and reading ability.
+Space is limited; call or ask at the children’s desk for more information or to register.

-If you are more experienced with 3D design, you are welcome to use the design programs on the library computers.
-Children 12 and under who have a design that is ready to print and would like access to the printer may submit a request through our Ask a Children’s Librarian form.
-Someone will be in touch with you within 48 hours to arrange an appointment.
+If you are more experienced with 3-D design, you are welcome to use the design programs on the library computers.
+We offer a monthly drop-in clinic for children 12 and under who have taken the introductory class and are working on projects of their own.
+Call or ask at the children’s desk for more information.
 Adults and children 13+ who have a design ready to print can use the Makerspace at the Williamsburg Library.
-Please note that projects are limited to 5-hour prints.
+Please note that all projects are limited to 5-hour prints.

 Draw, create, and explore in our Open Art Studio at the James City County Library.
 Hours are daily from 1 p.m. until an hour before the library closes.

 Our Learning to Go collection has puzzles, games, craft tools, toys, and tech for all ages — everything from Scrabble to Spheros.
 Most items check out for a week, and all can be put on hold and renewed.
 You can check out as many Learning to Go kits as you’d like, up to your account limit.